portworx/px-docs/scheduler/kubernetes/snaps-cloud.md

 **Configuring cloud secrets**

-To create a cloud snapshost, one needs to setup secrets with Portworx which will get used to connect and authenticate with the configured cloud provider.
+To create a cloud snapshot, one needs to setup secrets with Portworx which will get used to connect and authenticate with the configured cloud provider.

 Follow instructions on the [pxctl credentials](/control/credentials.html) page to setup secrets.

-## Taking cloud snapshots
+## Creating cloud snapshots

 The cloud snapshot method supports the following annotations:
-* __px/snapshot-type__: Indicates the type of snapshot.
+* __portworx/snapshot-type__: Indicates the type of snapshot.
 For cloud snapshots, the value should be **cloud**.
-* __px/cloud-backup-cred-id__: (Optional) This specifies the credentials UUID if you have configured credentials for multiple cloud providers.
+* __portworx/cloud-cred-id__: (Optional) This specifies the credentials UUID if you have configured credentials for multiple cloud providers.
 In a situation where a single cloud provider is configured, this is not required.

 **Example**